 Don’t Forget Your Camera!

 You didn’t think I’d miss that one, did you?
-As a photographer, nobody knows the importance of capturing memories better than I do.
+As a Houston newborn photographer, nobody knows the importance of capturing memories better than I do.
 Even if it’s just the built-in camera on your cell phone, make sure you take pictures and document the journey!
 Trust me, you’ll be glad you did.

 Happy Holidays, and safe travels!